 About the CaPP3 Study

-Our new study,Cancer Prevention Project 3, will focus first on finding the right dose of aspirin for people with a mismatch repair gene defect, the underlying cause of Lynch syndrome.
-The centerpiece will be a new Randomised Controlled Trial where we invite 3000 people who have Lynch syndrome to provide some blood and saliva before receiving a supply of enteric coated aspirin tablets.
-They will take three tablets each day.
-At least one will be a placebo tablet and at least one will contain aspirin.
-We will keep a secret code so that no-one will know for five years whether they are taking 100mg, 300 mg or 600mg of aspirin per day.
-The blood and saliva samples will help us to investigate whether some people react differently and also whether we can predict using blood markers who will develop cancers in the future.
-Anyone who takes part will need to be part of a national or regional registry which can provide careful follow-up to report side effects and provide detailed information about any cancers or polyps which are found on routine checkups.
+The Cancer Prevention Project 3 (CaPP3) will focus first on finding the right dose of aspirin for people with a mismatch repair gene defect, the underlying cause of Lynch syndrome.
+Three thousand people who have Lynch syndrome will be invited to take part in a dose non-inferiority trial.
+On joining the study the recruits will be asked to provide a blood sample before receiving a supply of enteric coated aspirin tablets.
+The recruits will take three tablets each day for two years.
+One will be a dummy tablet and at least one will contain aspirin.
+We will keep a secret code so that no-one will know whether they are taking 100mg, 300mg or 600mg of aspirin per day.
+The blood samples will help us to investigate whether some people react differently to aspirin and also whether we can predict, using blood markers, who will develop cancers in the future.
+Anyone who takes part in CaPP3 will be invited to be part of a national registry which can provide careful follow-up to report side effects and provide detailed information about any cancers or polyps which are found on routine checkups.

 Share this!